1943 World Series: Game 1

-In Game 1, the Cardinals went up 1–0 in the second against Spud Chandler on Marty Marion's RBI double with two on.
-In the fourth inning, with runners on first and third and no outs off Max Lanier, Charlie Keller's double-play tied the game, then Joe Gordon's home run put the Yankees up 2–1.
+In Game 1, the Cardinals took a 1–0 lead in the second inning against Spud Chandler on Marty Marion's RBI double with two on.
+In the fourth inning, with runners on first and third and no outs off Max Lanier, Charlie Keller's double play tied the game, and then Joe Gordon's home run gave the Yankees a 2–1 lead.
 The Cardinals tied the game in the fifth inning when Ray Sanders hit a leadoff single, moved to second on an error and scored on Lanier's single.
-In the sixth inning, after two leadoff singles, a one-out wild pitch by Lanier put the Yankees up 3–2, then Bill Dickey added an insurance run with an RBI single.
+In the sixth inning after two leadoff singles, a one-out wild pitch by Lanier put the Yankees up 3–2, and Bill Dickey added an insurance run with an RBI single.
 Chandler pitched a complete game to give the Yankees a 1–0 series lead.

 Game 2

-The Cardinals' only victory came the same day as the death of Mort and Walker Cooper's father, Robert.
-Marty Marion's leadoff home run in the third off Tiny Bonham put the Cardinals up 1–0.
+The Cardinals' only victory came on the same day as the death of Mort and Walker Cooper's father.
+Marty Marion's leadoff home run in the third off Tiny Bonham gave the Cardinals a 1–0 lead.
 In the fourth, Stan Musial hit a leadoff single, moved to second on a groundout and scored on Whitey Kurowski's RBI single.
-Ray Sanders's two-run home run then made it 4–0 Cardinals.
+Ray Sanders's two-run home run increased the lead to 4–0.
 In the bottom of the inning, Charlie Keller's sacrifice fly with two on off Mort Cooper put the Yankees on the board.
-In the ninth, Billy Johnson hit a leadoff double, then scored on Cooper's triple.
-After a line-out, Nick Etten's RBI groundout cut the Cardinals' lead to one, but Cooper got Joe Gordon to pop out in foul territory to end the game and tie the series 1–1.
+In the ninth, Billy Johnson hit a leadoff double and then scored on Cooper's triple.
+After a lineout, Nick Etten's RBI groundout cut the Cardinals' lead to one, but Cooper coaxed Joe Gordon to pop out in foul territory to end the game and tie the series 1–1.

 Game 3

 The Cardinals loaded the bases in the fourth on a single, double and intentional walk off Hank Borowy before Danny Litwhiler drove in two with a single to left, but Borowy allowed no other runs in eight innings.
-In the sixth, Borowy hit a leadoff double off Al Brazle, moved to third on a sacrifice fly, and scored on an error on Billy Johnson's groundball.
-In the eighth, the Yankees loaded the bases on a single, fielder's choice and intentional walk before Johnson cleared them with a triple, putting the Yankees up 4–2.
+In the sixth, Borowy hit a leadoff double off Al Brazle, moved to third on a sacrifice fly and scored on an error on Billy Johnson's ground ball.
+In the eighth, the Yankees loaded the bases on a single, fielder's choice and intentional walk before Johnson cleared them with a triple, putting the Yankees ahead 4–2.
 They added to their lead on RBI singles by Joe Gordon off Howie Krist and Nick Etten off Harry Brecheen.
-Johnny Murphy pitched a perfect ninth as the Yankees went up 2–1 in the series.
+Johnny Murphy pitched a perfect ninth as the Yankees took a 2–1 series lead.